jlianacastillo/jlianacastillo/README.md

 ⭐ Student online at Platzi 💚

-⭐ Student at AWS Cloud Practitioner☁️
+⭐ Student at AWS Cloud Practitioner with University New Leon of Mexico☁️

 ⭐ Student in engineering systems at University of Cundinamarca 💻